Paul Ince: Manchester United

-While at United, Ince had collected two Premier League title medals as well as two FA Cup winner's medals and one winner's medal each in the European Cup Winners' Cup and Football League Cup.
+While at United, Ince won two Premier League title medals as well as two FA Cup winner's medals and one winner's medal each in the European Cup Winners' Cup and Football League Cup.
 He had also collected runners-up medals in the League Cup twice and the FA Cup once.

 Inter Milan

-In the 1995–96 season, Inter failed to challenge for a 14th scudetto, finishing seventh in the Serie A. Ince, though, had a successful first season, playing in all but four of Inter's league matches and performing well after a slow start which had started speculation that he could be on his way back to the Premier League as early as the November transfer window - with Arsenal and Newcastle United both reported to be interested.
+In the 1995–96 season, Inter failed to challenge for a 14th scudetto, finishing seventh in Serie A. Ince, though, had a successful first season, playing in all but four of Inter's league matches and performing well after a slow start which had started speculation that he could be on his way back to the Premier League as early as the November transfer window - with Arsenal and Newcastle United both reported to be interested.
 However, he would remain in Milan for two seasons.

 The next year, Ince had another successful season with the nerazzurri, scoring 6 times in 24 matches in the championship – in which Inter finished third – and also playing his part in Inter's run through to the UEFA Cup Final.
 Ince scored in the third round second-leg match away to Boavista as Inter swept all before them before meeting Schalke 04 in the final.
-Ince did not play in the away first-leg as Inter lost 1–0 but he returned to the line-up for the home match which the Italians won 1–0 thanks to a goal from Iván Zamorano.
-Penalties were again a heart breaker for Ince though, as Schalke won 4–1 in the resulting penalty shoot-out.
+Ince was suspended for the away first-leg as Inter lost 1–0 but he returned to the line-up for the home match which the Italians won 1–0 thanks to a goal from Iván Zamorano.
+Schalke won 4–1 in the resulting penalty shoot-out.

-He was offered a new, improved contract by club president, Massimo Moratti, despite having two and a half years left on his current contract.
-However, due to family reasons he was unable to accept the contract and returned to England with Liverpool.
+Ince was offered a new, improved contract by club president Massimo Moratti, despite having two and a half years left on his current contract.
+Due to family reasons he was unable to accept the contract and returned to England with Liverpool.